risk-first/website/docs/thinking/Consider-Payoff.md

 ### Example 1: YAGNI

-As a flavour of what's to come, let's look at YAGNI, an acronym for "You Aren't Gonna Need It":
+YAGNI is an acronym for "You Aren't Gonna Need It":

 > YAGNI originally is an acronym that stands for "You Aren't Gonna Need It".
 It is a mantra from Extreme Programming that's often used generally in agile software teams.
 It's a statement that some capability we presume our software needs in the future should not be built now because "you aren't gonna need it".  - [YAGNI, _Martin Fowler_](https://www.martinfowler.com/bliki/Yagni.html)